sarkarchandan/djangotutorial-meetingplanner/README.md

           specific meeting would have url path `meetings/<meeting_id>`, but request to show the details of a specific room would have the url path `meetings/rooms/<room_id>`.
 Similarly, request to show all rooms would have the url path `meetings/rooms`, and Django would manage all these internally.

+## Phase V

+In this phase we'd use CSS to add some style to our webpage.
+We'd also further organize the webpages and apply the same style pattern to multiple pages using template inheritance.

+* We add custom stylesheet to the webpage as static content.
+It is an important thing to remember, that the stylesheet goes to a directory, called `static`, and not in the same directory as with the templates.
+Django has a very specific way to load such static content in the browser.
+In this exercise, we have created `website/static/website/style.css` inside the `website` package, just like we did for the templates.
+We have added some styles to the stylesheet to be applied to the body of the webpage.
+In order to link the stylesheet, we made use of Jinja syntax like this, `<link rel="stylesheet" href="{% static 'website/style.css' %}">`, and in order to make it work, we needed to instruct Django specifically towards the top of the html template file with, `{% load static %}` to load all the static resources to browser.
+Any resource, which we want to load in the browser e.g., an image also qualifies as a static content.
+We have also added an image to the website page now in the same way.
+Therefore, `static` is the keyword to use to load all external contents.
+*
+* **Template Inheritance** helps to apply same style across the web application.
+We might have a complex multiple page web application, and we might want to maintain a common theme across all pages.
+Template inheritance comes handy in such a situation.
+In order to create an HTML template, we have created `website/templates/base.html`.
+The template html file is outside the namespace of app, because it would most likely be shared by multiple pages.
+In this base html file, we have applied the stylesheet.
+We have also introduced a block statement there, which takes the form of `{% block <block_name> %} {% endblock %}`.
+These blocks mark the content area, which would be replaced by the child html files, which would specialize the base html.
+With this base html in place, now we are going to make significant changes to the html file, starting with the `meeting_planner/website/templates/website.welcome.html`.
+Essentially, we would include a Django statement at the top `{% extends "base.html" %}` and then we would provide the content for the content blocks.
+  > One interesting and beneficial aspect, is that the base templates can be used across the apps.
+For instance, in this
+  > example, we have created the base template in the `website` app, but we can extend the same base template for the
+  > pages defined in the `meetings` app as well, in the same way.
+Therefore, `extends` is the keyword a html page to
+  > extend from a base template across the apps.
+We have to keep in mind, that wherever, we want the contents to be
+  > replaced in child pages, we have to use `block` and `endblock` keywords to create a uniquely named block.